 Your Hexoskin Smart Shirt is the most advanced biometric shirt on the market.
 It measures more body metrics than any other wearable technology product, and with greater precision.
 Below you will find details on the different metrics that Hexoskin measures.
 If you have any questions after reading about them feel free to contact our team.
-To learn more on the Hexoskin Application for iOS & Android visit our dedicated page.
+To learn more on the Hexoskin Application for iOS & Android and Hexoskin Connected Health Platform visit our dedicated page.

 Heart rate zones are target training zones using heart rate values.
 Find in the table how target zones match training intensity, % of maximal heart rate, examples and training benefits.